mladents/hugo/content/setting_up_stunnel.md

 ## Obtain client certificate

-Request a client certificate here [Todo: Integrate Self Service PKI](https://does.not.exist.yet)
+Request a client certificate here [Todo: Integrate Self Service PKI](https://does.not.exist.yet) (Work In Progress - Implement user's certs as a part of DaiVB Kubernetes Login page)

 stunnel expects the client certificate in the form of a pem file, containing certificate and private key (can be encrypted).
 Here's a good resource explaining on how to generate a pem file in case the PKI provides th credentials in a different format [Stackoverflow](https://stackoverflow.com/questions/9497719/extract-public-private-key-from-pkcs12-file-for-later-use-in-ssh-pk-authenticati)

 ## Setup stunnel

 1. Create a directory and navigate to it
-2. Place the pem file containing your cert/private key in a file call `daivb-kube-client.pem`
+2. Place the pem file containing your client cert/private key in a file call `daivb-kube-client.pem`
 3. Create a self-signed certificate with CN=localhost and place it in `localhost.pem`

 ```bash